 Around the lake, there are many hikes to do and other lakes to see.
 From Serra Devassa in the mountains to viewpoints hunting at Grota do Inferno, or also the tunnel between Sete Cidades and Mosteiros, you have a wide choice ahead.

 However, closer to this paradise, there is one relatively short hike that goes all around the green lake’s shore.
 It can get quite steep and muddy, so make sure you have appropriate footwear.
-Furthermore, note that it is not very well maintained.
-Although, it is good exercise if you want to stay near the lake of Sete Cidades.
+Furthermore, note that it is poorly maintained.
+Although it is a good exercise if you want to stay near the Sete Cidades lake.

 Rent a bike at our shop on the shore of Lagoa Azul.
 You decide if you want a guided tour with one of our friendly and experienced staff or if you’d rather explore by yourself.
 From the shop, you can go around Blue Lake as far as you can.
 Or go up to the mountains.
 There are many dirt roads to wander.